 The amount of species z is being increased by a dose.

 There is an error with an initial assignment rule.

 The compartment has constant volume.

 Making the diagram clearer.
 When there are multiple references to the same quantity, multiple lines are connected to the quantity block.
 This can cause the diagram to look cluttered.
 To make the diagram clearer, you can split the block, that is, create copies of the same block, so that each reference is connected to a different copy of the block.
 You can also clone a block to add another use for it.
 For instance, you can first clone a species block that you know will be referenced in multiple expressions.
 Then use each clone in each expression as you build the model.

 SimBiology lets you clone or split a species block.
-To do so, first select the block.
+For event blocks, you can only split them if there are multiple event functions, but you cannot clone an event.
+To clone or split a species block, first select the block.
 Then select Split or Clone from the drop-down menu of the Split button on the Block tab.
-Event blocks can only be split but not cloned.
 The next figure shows an example where a species (s2) is referenced by a repeated assignment rule and event, and splitting the block creates a copy for each reference.
 Copied blocks are then marked by a contextual icon to indicate that they have been cloned.

 You can also hide blocks to avoid clutter.
 To hide a block, right-click it, and select Hide Block from the context menu.
 By default, blocks that represent constant parameters are hidden.
 Hidden blocks can be shown by selecting Hidden Blocks on the Block tab.

 The browser supplements the diagram by providing a table of model elements that shows the relationships between quantities and expressions.
 You can edit these elements in the browser or add new quantities or expressions by dragging and dropping blocks from the block library panel onto the browser.
 If you make a change in the browser, the diagram is automatically updated.